Bellevue Global Macro (Lux)

-The fund returned -3.3% in April with a volatility of 6.9%.
-During the month, the MSCI World Equity Index lost 8.4%, the JP Morgan global government bond index lost 0.3% and commodities rose 5.1%, all figures in euro hedged terms.
+The Fund returned -2.0% in August with a volatility of 8.8%.
+During the month, the MSCI World Equity Index lost 4.3%, the JP Morgan Global Government Bond Index declined -2.8% and commodities fell 2.7%, all figures in euro hedged terms.

-During the month, we decreased the equity exposure from 29% to 28%.
-We raised the long term government bond exposure from 28% to 30% and the non-government bonds exposure from 21% to 22%.
-We maintained a low portfolio duration at 2.4 years vs. the long term average of 3.9.
-The main hedges of the fund are the 35% exposure to the US 10y treasury future and the 3.6% exposure to gold.
+During the month, we slightly raised the long term government bond and equity exposures from 44% to 46% and from 31% to 32%, respectively.
+We took some profits on the non government bond positions following the July/mid-August rally to maintain the allocation at 24%.
+The total portfolio duration remained at 3.7 years vs the long term average of 3.8.
+The main hedges of the fund are the 46% US 10y treasury position and the 4% gold exposure.

 Past performance is not a reliable indicator of future results and can be misleading.
 As the subfund is denominated in a currency that may differ than an investor’s base currency, changes in the rate of exchange may have an adverse effect on prices and incomes.
 Performance is shown net of fees and expenses for the relevant share class over the reference period.
 All performance figures reflect the reinvestment of dividends and do not take into account the commissions and costs incurred on the issue and redemption of shares, if any.
 Individual costs are not taken into account and would have a negative impact on the performance.
 With an investment amount of EUR 1,000 over an investment period of five years, the investment result in the first year would be reduced by the front-end load of up to EUR 50 (5%) as well as by additional individual custody charges.
 In subsequent years, the investment result would also be reduced by the individual custody account costs incurred.
 The reference benchmark of this class is used for performance comparison purposes only (dividend reinvested).
 No benchmark is directly identical to a subfund, thus the performance of a benchmark is not a reliable indicator of future performance of the subfund it is compared to.
 There can be no assurance that a return will be achieved or that a substantial loss of capital will not be incurred.
 All figures in base currency in %, calculated by the total return / BVI method.Show moreShow less